Central Bureau of Investigation Explained

 7. It takes up cases on the direction of High Courts and Supreme Court as well.
 But in case of direction by the court, consent of the concerned state is not required.

-8. The CBI in India acts as an agency or National Central Bureau of the Interpol (an international organisation that helps police forces of different states to investigate and solve crimes).
+8. The CBI in India acts as an agency or National Central Bureau of Interpol (an international organisation that helps police forces of different states to investigate and solve crimes).

 10. It plays a role in protecting human rights, the environment and those criminals who are causing damage to the country.